 These Sigiriya frescoes seemed to be in excellent condition for being over 1500 years of age.
 Unfortunately, these few frescoes are all that has managed to survive antiquity.
 Indeed, beautiful paintings covered Sigiriya rock, however they have fallen to the hands of time.
 The paintings would have been a magnificent sight to see during the reign of King Kashyapa.

 Furthermore, King Kashyapa could see his mirror like reflection in the rock face when he walked past.
 Unfortunately, the gleaming surface has long since faded.
 Ancient visitors to Sigiriya have left behind graffiti on the walls.
 I wonder what it says?

 About half way up there is a stone terrace that King Kashyapa constructed in the shape of a lion.
 Therefore, when the king and his court climbed the final distance, they would pass through the mouth of a lion before reaching the palace.
 Fortunately, my guide had a small illustration to depict what it would have looked like in the 5th century ACE.

 The sands of time have washed away the paint and more intricate stone work.
 However, the paws and claws of the lion remain.

 These acrobatic macaques displayed amazing dexterity as they ran back and forth across the vertical cliff face.
 The fatality rate of this kind of lifestyle must be pretty high!

 The view from the top of Sigiriya Rock Fortress is amazing.
 It is easy to see how it may have created the illusion of security in the mind of King Kashyapa.

 My guide led me to “the highest point on Sigiriya rock” which was in fact a small step which had led into the palace.
-The palace is now gone but the step remains and it makes a good launching point for our trip back to Colombo.
+However, the step remains and makes a good launching point for our trip back to Colombo.